 4.2.2.1 LoRa Gateway The gateway forms the link between the end devices and the LoRaWAN network server.
-The gateway receives RF packets and runs Semtech UDP protocol that forwards packets to the server through IP/UDP.
+It receives RF packets and runs packet forwarder that sends packets to the network server through IP/UDP.
 The requirements of proposed system is a gateway that can give a wide coverage and supports connection from many end devices.
-We used RAK7249 DIY outdoor gateway .
-RAK7249 is is based SX1301 LoRa chip and it comes with LoRa, two LTE and GPS antennas.
+We used RAK7249 DIY outdoor gateway.
+RAK7249 is based SX1301 LoRa chip.
+This is an enterprise grade outdoor gate and it comes with LoRa, two LTE and GPS antennas.
+The cellular connectivity option it offers is suitable where InternetLite connectivity is not available.
+RAK7249 offers three configuration options.
+It can be configured as integrated system which uses that inbuilt network server, act as LoRa gateway MQTT bridge and communicate with network server through MQTT or use Semtech UDP packet forwarder.
+This implementation uses an external network server which offers gateway MQTT bridge functionality as such we used Semtech Packet Forwarder.
+Semtech developed Gateway Message Protocol(GWMS) which is the first gateway protocol for LoRaWAN.
+This protocol uses User Datagram Protocol (UDP) and JSON format for the frames transported.
+In the gateway web interface figure 24, we configured the packet forwarder to communicate with the server as shown in figure 25.
+Table belows shows the specifications of the gateway.

-$^{13} \verb|https://store.rakwireless.com/products/rak7249-diy-outdoor-gateway|$
+&lt;sup>13https://store.rakwireless.com/products/rak7249-diy-outdoor-gateway